-In light of advice from Natural England, our aim is to develop a PfSH-wide strategic approach to mitigation in order to achieve nutrient neutral development – and deliver the planned housing development compliant with the Habitats Regulations.
+In light of the advice from Natural England, and associated case law, our aim is to develop a PfSH-wide strategic approach to mitigation in order to achieve nutrient neutral development – and deliver the planned housing development compliant with the Habitats Regulations.

-PfSH successfully bid for a £2m loan by the Solent Local Enterprise Partnership (LEP) from the Government’s Getting Building Fund to be used to secure off site mitigation land in order to assist in unlocking the delivery of housing which has been on hold due to the nutrient neutrality issue.
+In 2020 PfSH successfully bid for a £2m loan from the Solent Local Enterprise Partnership (LEP) from the Government’s Getting Building Fund to be used to secure off site mitigation land in order to assist in unlocking the delivery of housing which has been on hold due to the nutrient neutrality issue.
 The Solent LEP has advised that the Hampshire and Isle of Wight Wildlife Trust is its preferred strategic partner to oversee a land use change mitigation scheme funded with the proceeds of PfSH’s bid.
-The Solent LEP is now releasing funds for the scheme following consideration by the Solent LEP Board on 11 December 2020.

 Along with schemes brought forward by the Hampshire and Isle of Wight Wildlife Trust, there are also several other schemes available to mitigate the impact of nutrients for development.
 A list of potential mitigation schemes can be found here.